Electronic Signatures

 Fax/Scanned Signatures

-Fax/scanned signatures are images of physical signatures found on documents that are intended to be physically signed.
-If there are multiple contract parties, every time one of them physically signs, they’ll scan and send the signed document to the next party.
+Fax/scanned signatures are images of physical signatures found on documents intended to be physically signed.
+If there are multiple contract parties, every time one physically signs, they’ll scan and send the signed document to the next party.

 Electronic Signatures

 Electronic signatures are made digitally, typically with a computer or smartphone.
-Thanks to the ESIGN Act, electronic signatures are considered legal signatures, just like physical signatures.
+Thanks to the ESIGN Act, electronic signatures are considered legal, just like physical ones.

 Digital Signatures

-Digital signatures are electronic signatures that have added security measures, such as tamper evidence and independent verification.
+Digital signatures are electronic signatures with added security measures, such as tamper evidence and independent verification.

 Physical Signatures

-Physical signatures are ones that you sign yourself, in person, usually with a pen.
+Physical signatures are ones that you sign yourself in person, usually with a pen.
 When a physical signature takes place, a form of verification usually happens.
-This may be somebody witnessing your signature, providing their signature to the document as well.
+This may be somebody witnessing your signature and providing their signature to the document as well.

 FAQ about legal signatures

-A signature can be made legally binding by using an eSignature tool like Signaturely.
+A signature can be legally binding using an eSignature tool like Signaturely.
 With it, you can create a typed or drawn digital signature that can be added to documents.

 Can I make a signature legally binding for free?